-The Ridge Project was a home renovation.
-The client had three main goals: a complete update of all existing areas of the home, increasing the amount of light by opening up the space, and incorporating natural and contemporary elements.
+The Ridge project was a home renovation with three main client goals: a complete update of all existing areas of the home, increasing the amount of light by opening up the space, and incorporating natural and contemporary elements.

-The project presented a big structural challenge.
-The house had settled on one side and dropped the main floor by 3 inches.
-This, in turn, caused the master shower to leak out the front wall of the house every time it was used.
-Our solution was to install a false sub-floor over the sloping one.
-This allowed us to create a level surface on which we could properly install tile and cabinetry.
-To help keep costs down, we interlaced new hardwood floor with the original wood floor.
+The project presented a big structural challenge: The house had settled on one side and dropped the main floor by 3 inches.
+This, in turn, caused the master shower to leak out from the house’s front wall every time it was used.
+Our solution was to install a false subfloor over the sloping one to create a level surface on which we could properly install tile and cabinetry.
+To help keep costs down, we interlaced the new hardwood floor with the original wood floor.

 The fireplace was moved from an exterior wall to a corner.
 We added greystone to the fireplace as part of the client’s request to incorporate natural elements.
-The exterior wall was re-framed with new windows, allowing more light into the space and enabling spectacular sunset views.
+The outer wall was re-framed with new windows, allowing more light into the space and framing spectacular sunset views.

 Opening up the kitchen allowed more people to be involved in food preparation.
 The floor-to-ceiling shower enclosure and the clean lines of the free-standing tub enhance the open and uncluttered feeling of the primary bathroom.

 Interior design: Laura Hodgson, ASID – Haven Interiors